Sam-Osian/PFD-toolkit/docs/screener/basics.md

 A keyword search is only as good as the exact words you type.
 Coroners, however, don't always follow a shared vocabulary.
 The same idea can surface in wildly different forms:

 * *Under-staffing* might be written as **"staff shortages," "inadequate nurse cover,"** or even **"resource constraints."**
-* *Suicide in prisons* may masquerade as **"self-inflicted injury while remanded,"** **"ligature event in cell,"** or appear across separate sentences.
+* *Suicide in prisons* may masquerade as **"self-inflicted injury while remanded,"** **"ligature event in cell,"** or may not even appear together in the same sentence.

-A keyword filter misses these variants unless you guess every synonym in advance.
+A keyword filter misses these variants unless you identify every synonym in advance.
 By contrast, an `LLM` understands the context behind your query and links the phrasing for you, which is exactly what `Screener` taps into.